 These are the upper limits of safe distance from the dive flag so keeping that in mind, try to stay within this limit.
 The sweet spot is around 100 feet (that’s 30 meters) from the flag.
 Make a conscious effort to surface within 50-80 feet of the dive flag.

-When operating a non-diving-related vessel in areas known for frequent dive activities, if you spot a dive flag the minimum recommended distance you should maintain from it is 150-200 feet (45-60 meters).
+When operating a vessel in areas known for frequent dive activities, if you spot a dive flag the minimum recommended circumferential distance you should maintain from it is 250-300 feet (60-90 meters).

 Stay Visible, Stay Safe

-In the end, remember the golden rule: respect the dive flag and maintain a safe distance.
-For divers, stay as close as possible to your dive flag.
-Boaters, on the other hand, stay as far as you can.
+Using a diver down flag is mandatory in many diving contexts and always advisable whenever entering the water outside very shallow nearshore areas.
+In the end, remember the golden rule: respect the dive flag and maintain or keep within the recommended safe distance.
 So, next time you’re out there, keep your eyes on the flag.